bruceravel/demeter/documentation/Athena/process/mee.rst

 the specified energy.

-.. caution:: The algorithm described here requires considerable user input and sufficient knowledge to properly evaluate the results.
+.. caution:: The algorithm described here requires considerable user input and sufficient knowledge to reasonably process the data.
+In no case will the result be perfect.
 Use this carefully!

 That said, let's carry on.